 - Once your kids get busy, if you’re like me, don’t stand there wasting time taking pictures and do what you actually wanted to do in that free time.

 - Sometimes, you may have to compromise with semi-attentiveness.
-Meaning they don’t fully engage you in their play, but they do keep asking you things every couple of minutes.
+They don’t fully engage you in their play, but they keep asking you things every couple of minutes.
 Take it.

-(I assume that the most obvious red flag to unsupervised play is child safety and need not even be discussed.
+(For us, the most obvious red flag to unsupervised play is child safety.
 I never leave my son completely alone unless there is another person from the family attentive around him.
 When we are alone and he is doing an independent activity, he is usually at a distance where I can see what he is doing.
 I never assume he will call out and I will hear him if he needs help.
-I have experienced this a couple of times where he went completely mute, with very quiet sobbing only, in a situation where he was scared or hurt.)
+I have experienced this a couple of times where he went completely mute, or quietly sobbed, in a situation where he was scared or hurt.)

 INDEPENDENT PLAY IDEAS FOR PRE-SCHOOLERS